pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

     `$ cd /home/<local filepath>/pks-demo`

-2. To use the PKS CLI to log into your account using the Pivotal-provided API and login credentials and skip SSL validation, enter:
+2. To use the PKS CLI to log into your account using the PKS API and login credentials and skip SSL validation, enter:

     `$ pks login -a <API> -u <USERNAME> -p <PASSWORD> -k`